To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Another thing you need to pay attention to is if the bench is welded or bolted together.
 If the feet are welded to the frame, that’s a good sign.
 It most likely won’t wobble around and stay level.

 A lot of cheaper benches require you to bolt the bench together.
-You need to make sure the holes line up properly and check to see if users report the bench not laying flat.
+You need to make sure the holes line up properly and check to see if users report the bench not laying flat, especially if it’s a flat bench cause that’s kind of the point.

 Trust me, it’s a pain having to tighten the legs to stay flush every couple of weeks.